 This can make it difficult to contribute code if you only have a little bit of time to spend since most of the work that needs to be done usually requires some heavy lifting.

 Without writing any code, learning the whole codebase, making a big time commitment, or having to touch PHP, here are some ways you can materially contribute to Phabricator:

-- Send us an email or drop by IRC just to say "thanks".
+- Drop by the community forum just to say "thanks".
 A big part of the reason we build this software is to help people solve problems, and knowing that our efforts are appreciated is really rewarding.